 The Awards Program

 The Awards Program was created to recognize outstanding scientists from different stages in their careers from students to world-renowned emeriti.
-The program highlights scientists for their significant discoveries, advancements; and distinguished careers in lactation and milk science.
+The program highlights scientists for their significant discoveries, advancements; and distinguished careers in milk science.

-SPLASH!® Milk Science Update, founded in 2012, is the IMGC’s bi-monthly, scientific publication that translates the latest the scientific discoveries in lactation and milk science from primary literature into accessible articles for a broader audience.
+SPLASH!® Milk Science Update, founded in 2012, is the IMGC’s bi-monthly, scientific publication that translates the latest the scientific discoveries in milk science from primary literature into accessible articles for a broader audience.
 Our audience includes academic scientists, industry scientists, and interested people around the world.
 Readers are apprised of scientific innovation and discovery without a pay wall; our educational content is complimentary.
 SPLASH!® now has a searchable archive of more than 400 articles read annually by more than 200,000 readers worldwide.

 Platform #4: The Annual 'ROS' Workshop